Hulk914/Axelerant/README.md

 - BEM naming convention followed for css classes
 - handling of unknown urls user may enter manually to page not found or home page
 - usage of reactive forms
+- using services to prevent resource utlization by event emitters.
+Although in this case since the scale of application is quite less so this will not have a big impact but in scenarios where lots of events are emitted for component communication, common services optimize the code.

 ## Enhancements
 - Currently we use lorem picsum to get the images which has a flaw.
 On each call a new image is obtained but for calls made within a very minute time margin same images are returned till next navigation.